-ACADEMIC HONESTY: You are expected to do your own work on all assignments, quizzes, and exams unless instructed differently; any work you hand in at any time should be your own unless you are assigned to do otherwise.
-Problems with academic dishonesty will be handled according to procedures outlined in the university's graduate catalog.
+ACADEMIC HONESTY: Problems with academic dishonesty will be handled according to procedures outlined in the university's graduate catalog.
 Please note that the mere suspicion of academic dishonesty is enough to initiate official action; please do not put yourself in the position of having to deal with this kind of situation.